The Assassination Of The Emperor Commodus (The Play)

 CASSIUS DIO.

-I have heard that, for each appearance in the arena, thou hast charged the city of Rome a million sesterces, straining the Roman economy on some accounts.
+I have heard that for each appearance in the arena, thou hast charged the city of Rome a million sesterces, thereby straining the Roman economy.

 COMMODUS.

-I must emphasise the fact that this was done to appease the Roman people and the economy.
+I must emphasise that this was done to appease the Roman people and to stimulate the economy.

 CASSIUS DIO.

-I have also heard that thou instructest commands, governorships and, increasingly, even the suffect consulships to the highest bidder.
+I have also heard that thou grantest commands, governorships, and, increasingly, even the suffect consulships to the highest bidder.

 COMMODUS.

-That is because the man that proveth himself to me, deserveth his just place in my vast empire.
+That is because the man who proveth himself to me deserveth his just place within my vast empire.

 CASSIUS DIO.

-'Tis true that thou hast a passion for gladiatorial combat that thou hast dressed, as a secutor.
+Is’t true that thou hast a passion for gladiatorial combat, and hast even appeared as a secutor?

 COMMODUS.